 - The name, telephone number, and address of the adult who will be meeting the child upon arrival at his/her destination.

-- We require the person brining the child to the airport to complete an Unaccompanied Minor Request For Carriage Form.
+- We require the person bringing the child to the airport to complete an Unaccompanied Minor Request For Carriage Form.
 This form details the contact information for the person bringing the child to the airport and for the person responsible for meeting the child upon arrival at his/her destination city.
 To save time, the form may be completed online and printed prior to arriving at the airport.

 Checking-In Your Unaccompanied Minor